What are Himalayan Foods?

 All these yummy dishes that are easily available in the Himalayan region’s restaurants fast food, and local people’s kitchen constitutes Himalayan food.
 There are a lot of such dishes.
 Buy, here are the top 10 best Himalayan food you need to try out when you are in such areas.

 Yaks are synonymous with the Himalayas.
 In the high altitude with cold weather, yaks live and can be found easily.
-Yak meat is the most try food while in the Himalayas.
+Yak meat is the most tried food in the Himalayas.

 It is an exotic dish that can be easily found in local restaurants and fast foods.
 If you have not tried out the yak meet before, you might feel different in taste.
 However, once you get used to eating yak meat, it gets you addicted.